xuelian11/vToxiNet/README.md

 # vToxiNet
 ## Overview
 This repository contains the code and processed data used in the study:
-**vToxiNet: biologically constrained deep learning for interpretable hepatotoxicity prediction**
+**A biologically constrained deep learning framework for interpretable prediction of drug-induced hepatotoxicity**

 vToxiNet is a biologically constrained deep learning framework for predicting drug-induced hepatotoxicity by integrating multiple data modalities, including chemical descriptors, molecular initiating event (MIE) assay responses,